skip to content

 Library Hub Discover A union catalogue providing free access to the merged online catalogues of major university and research libraries in the UK and Ireland.
 Includes map records where available.
 Note that the online catalogues of the individual libraries will, inevitably, be slightly more current than Library Hub Discover.
 Tips on searching Library Hub Discover can be found here.
 A list of contributing libraries can be found here.

 Library of Congress Geography & Map Reading Room.
 Vast map collection with many map records available in their online catalogue.
-Also an online Map Collection with map images.
+Also an online Map Collection with map images and a Geospatial application through which to explore the "incredible stories of Library of Congress collections through immersive narratives, multimedia, and interactive maps".

 London Metropolitan Archives (LMA) Large collection of maps, views, etc. of London with online catalogue for part of collection.
 London Picture Archive, their image database, includes some maps and views.